graygooglitch/CTRandoTracker/readme.md

 - Load the tracker
     - For SNES Auto-tracking with Emulator you will need a version of QUSB2SNES that still allows for the LuaBridge
     - For SNES Auto-tracking with Console you will need QUSB2SNES and a compatible flash cart (FXPak or SD2SNES)

+## Shout-outs
+- All the folks who contributed to the Jets of Time tracker
+- DaloEndilix for setting up the initial tracker
+- Peusdoarc for building some additional memory storage to make objective auto-assignment possible and for helping me troubleshoot
+- Anguirel and Phone for several clean-up bits and helping me troubleshoot
+- The Rando-Dalton Imperial community at large for the passion y'all have